Sir Boateng Online

 using the terminal for wiring the circuit

 The image above shows the traffic light module connected to the “AREF” pin of the Arduino Uno.
-For this to work, always remember to use different label names for different links unless they all share a common wire.
-For instance, if two pins are connected to pin 12 of the Arduino Uno, you should label them with the same name as shown below.
-Invisibly, Proteus will automatically link the pins during the simulation.
+For the system to work, always remember to use different label names for different links unless they all share a common wire.

 Multiple connections with the same label.